Receptogenesis in a Vascularized Robotic Embodiment: Abstract

 \section{Abstract}

-Equipping robotic systems with the capacity to generate \textit{ex novo} hardware during operation extends control of physical adaptability.
-Unlike modular systems that rely on discrete component integration pre- or post-deployment, we envision the possibility that physical adaptation and development emerge from dynamic material restructuring to shape the body's intrinsic functions.
-Drawing inspiration from circulatory systems that redistribute mass and function in biological organisms, we utilize fluidics to restructure the material interface, a capability currently unpaired in robotics.
-Here, we realize this synthetic growth capability through a vascularized robotic composite designed for programmable material synthesis, demonstrated via receptogenesis - the on-demand construction of sensors from internal fluid reserves based on environmental cues.
-By coordinating the fluidic transport of precursors with external localized UV irradiation, we drive an \textit{in situ} photopolymerization that chemically reconstructs the vasculature from the inside out.
-This reaction converts precursors with photolatent initiator into a solid dispersion of UV-sensitive polypyrrole, establishing a sensing modality validated by a characteristic decrease in electrical impedance.
-The newly synthesized sensor closed a control loop to regulate wing flapping in a moth-inspired robotic demonstrator.
-This physical update increased the robot's capability in real time.
-This work establishes a materials-based framework for constitutive evolution, enabling robots to physically grow the hardware needed to support emerging behaviors in a complex environment; for example, suggesting a pathway toward autonomous systems capable of generating specialized features, such as neurovascular systems in situated robotics.
+Equipping robotic systems with the capacity to generate \textit{ex novo }hardware during operation extends physical adaptability.
+Unlike modular systems that rely on discrete component integration pre- or post-deployment, we envision physical adaptation through continuous in-body development via hardware synthesis.
+Drawing inspiration from circulatory systems that redistribute mass and function in biological organisms, we utilize fluidics to restructure the material interface, a capability currently unmatched in robotics.
+Here, we realize this proof-of-concept hardware generation through a vascularized robotic composite designed for programmable material synthesis, demonstrated via receptogenesis - the on-demand construction of sensors.
+By coordinating the fluidic transport of precursors with external localized UV irradiation, we drove an \textit{in situ} photopolymerization that chemically reconstructed the vasculature from the inside out.
+This reaction converted precursors with photolatent initiator into a solid dispersion of UV-sensitive polypyrrole in PETG, establishing a sensing modality validated by a characteristic decrease in electrical impedance.
+The newly synthesized sensor closed a local control loop in real time to regulate wing flapping in a moth-inspired robotic demonstrator.
+Our work is a proof-of-concept materials basis for \textit{ex novo} hardware generation in a vascularized composite - a step towards situated robots adapting to environmental cues.